harel-coffee/svMIL-auto/README.md

 sh test/test.sh test/settings test/output

 Please refer to test.sh for more details.
+This script provides options for running in the leave-one-patient-out CV setting, and also for training on one dataset and applying to another.
+With this script, a prioritized list of SV-gene pairs can be generated.

 ## Step 5: output files